Chris Kamara: Media career

 In 2012, he made a special appearance for Mid Wales Football League side Welshpool Town, after his Sky Sports colleague Jeff Stelling mocked the strugglers following the club's 10–1 loss to Waterloo Rovers the previous week.
 Welshpool manager David Jones emailed Sky explaining how the club nearly folded, and Sky made amends by arranging for Kamara to play for them.
 He played the full 90 minutes, in midfield in a 6–1 defeat, assisting a goal with a corner.
 On 28 March 2013, he appeared for a second time; more than 500 fans turned out to watch the game which Welshpool lost 4–1 to Newbridge-on-Wye in the Spar Mid Wales League.

-Kamara co-presents the ITV series Ninja Warrior UK alongside Ben Shephard and Rochelle Humes.
+Kamara co-presented the ITV series Ninja Warrior UK alongside Ben Shephard and Rochelle Humes.
 The first series began airing in April 2015 and the second in January 2016.
 A third series of Ninja Warrior UK began in December 2016.
 In 2015, Kamara took part in ITV's Give a Pet a Home series which worked alongside the RSPCA in Birmingham.

 In February 2016, Kamara appeared in an episode of The Great Sport Relief Bake Off and in June 2016, he provided the commentary for Soccer Aid 2016 alongside Clive Tyldesley.
 Since February 2017, Kamara has provided commentary for the 'Ant vs. Dec' segment of Ant & Dec's Saturday Night Takeaway.

 In 2021, Kamara played himself on Ted Lasso, as a pundit on a fictional version of Soccer Saturday, along with presenter Jeff Stelling.

 In April 2022, it was announced that Kamara would be leaving Sky Sports at the end of the 2021–22 football season after working on Soccer Saturday for 24 years.

+On 26 December 2024, Kamara made his first football broadcasting appearance since leaving Sky Sports, when he was part of the reporting team during Amazon Prime's coverage of the boxing day Premier League fixtures (which was presented by former colleague Stelling).